Red Winged Blackbird: 10 Interesting Facts

-Get to know fascinating facts about the red-winged blackbird, a bold black and scarlet flier that returns to backyards in spring.
+Get fascinating facts about the red winged blackbird, a black and red bird that returns to backyards in spring.
+Learn about their call, eggs and more.

 Courtesy Matthew Bolyard

-For some people, the raspy conk-ah-reeeee of the red-winged blackbirds is a sign of spring.
+For some people, the raspy conk-ah-reeeee of the red winged blackbirds is a sure sign of spring.
+These 9 pictures will change the way you look at black birds.

 Common Backyard Birds